CSBSJU/CSCI-239/assignments/lists-in-haskell.md

 This code won't compile, however.
 You can't use pattern matching between parameters to avoid testing whether the two parameters are equal.

-1. Write a function `vowelCount1` that uses multiple calls to `elemCount` to count all the vowels (lowercase only) in a string.
+1. Write a function, called `vowelCount1`, that uses multiple calls to `elemCount` to count all the vowels (lowercase only) in a string.
-1. Write a function `vowelCount2` that uses multiple cases to count all the lowercase vowels in a string, with patterns like `'a':xs`.
+1. Write a function, called `vowelCount2`, that uses multiple cases to count all the lowercase vowels in a string, with patterns like `'a':xs`.

 Test both functions, making sure that both work correctly.
 Do they have the same types?
 Which is more efficient?
 Why?